-Many companies offer great benefits.
-These benefits can include stock options, affordable medical benefits, workplace perks, financial rewards, and sometimes even work bonuses.
-It’s a great way to remember how hard you worked for your company by getting paid for your work.
+Many companies provide excellent benefits.
+These can include stock options, affordable medical coverage, workplace perks, financial rewards and sometimes even work bonuses – a wonderful reminder of all your hard work for your company!
+It’s an excellent way to show appreciation for all that hard work by getting paid in return.

-The average work bonus in the United States is approximately 11% of an average exempt employee’s salary and 6.8% for a non-exempt worker’s salary.
-This is a substantial amount of income that can really help you reach your financial goals.
+The average work bonus in the United States is approximately 11% of an exempt employee’s salary and 6.8% for non-exempt workers’ wages.
+This substantial income stream can help you reach your financial objectives.

 What are bonuses and how are they calculated?

-What are bonuses, you ask?
-Work bonuses are compensation your employer offers that is not part of your regular income.
-This bonus is based upon a company’s performance over a specified time period.
-Work bonuses can be a reward for workplace achievements.
+What exactly are bonuses, you might ask?
+Work bonuses refer to any rewards your employer may offer that are not part of your regular income.
+They are awarded in accordance with a company’s performance over an agreed upon period, so they can serve as rewards for workplace accomplishments.

-These can be used to reward potential employees for accepting job offers or overall company performance.
+These can be utilized to reward potential employees for accepting job offers or improving company performance.

-You will be taxed if you receive a bonus at your workplace if you are eligible.
-U.S News & World Report states that bonuses are subject to flat 22% tax.
-Your bonus may be added to your paycheck by your employer.
+If you receive a bonus at work, taxation will apply – U.S News & World Report states that bonuses are subject to an automatic 22% rate of taxation.
+Your employer may even add the money onto your paycheck as compensation.

-There are many ways to receive a bonus at your workplace.
-These are some of the most popular types of work bonuses that employees offer:
+At your workplace, there are various ways to receive bonuses.
+Here are some of the most popular types of work bonuses employees offer:

-Employees receive year-end bonuses at the end of each calendar year.
-Year-end bonuses are similar to quarterly and annual bonuses.
-They are based upon milestones that were reached at the beginning or end of the year.
-Employees receive a bonus at year’s end if they meet these milestones.
+Employees receive year-end bonuses at the conclusion of each calendar year.
+These rewards are similar to quarterly and annual bonuses in that they are based upon milestones that were reached at either the beginning or end of the year, and employees are rewarded if these goals are fulfilled at year’s end.

-These bonuses, also known as profit-sharing bonuses, are based on the company’s success.
-A portion of the company’s profits made over a certain period of time is paid to employees.
+Profit sharing bonuses, also referred to as profit-sharing bonuses, are rewards awarded based on a company’s success.
+A portion of its profits earned over an agreed upon period are paid out to employees as bonuses.

-Employees are motivated to increase company earnings by receiving profit-sharing bonuses.
-These bonuses are then shared with all employees.
+Employees are incentivized to increase company earnings through profit-sharing bonuses that are distributed among all personnel.